natcobbinah/html-css-Page-demos/README.md

-# sportsclub-frontend-demo
+# html-css-beautifulPage-demos
-A demo of using html and css(flexbox), to design the frontend of a sportsclub
+A collection of beautiful created responsive minimal static webpages,using html and utilizing the power of css flexbox and grid, to create fictional sites demos.